musty-ess/Traffic-Sign-Recognition-with-TensorFlow-AI/README.md

 ## Overview

-In this project, we implement a neural network using TensorFlow to classify images of traffic signs from the German Traffic Sign Recognition Benchmark (GTSRB) dataset.
-The goal is to develop a model that can accurately identify different types of traffic signs, such as stop signs, speed limit signs, and yield signs, among others.
+This project implements a neural network using TensorFlow to classify images of traffic signs from the German Traffic Sign Recognition Benchmark (GTSRB) dataset.
+The model accurately identifies different types of traffic signs, such as stop signs, speed limit signs, and yield signs, among others.

 ## Getting Started